 - Advertising.
 It is a powerful instrument with the help of which a company in an oligopoly can start an aggressive campaign to capture a big part of the market.
 In this scenario, other firms will have to use defensive advertising.

-Advantages and Disadvantages of Oligopoly
+Advantages and disadvantages of oligopolies

 - low level of competition;

-- higher potential to receive big profits;
+- high potential to receive big profits;

-- competitive prices;
+- more competitive prices;